 Pourashraf, P, Safaei, F & Franklin, DR 2017, 'A Study of User Perception of the Quality of Video Content Rendered Inside a 3D Virtual Environment', IEEE Journal of Selected Topics in Signal Processing, vol. 11, no. 1, pp. 125-125.View/Download from: Publisher's site

 This paper reports on the result of a user study to assess the impact of resolution and frame rate of video on the Quality of Experience of the users, when the video is rendered inside a 3D virtual space, and consequently viewed from arbitrary perspectives.
 A mathematical model for video rate is presented that expresses the total rate as the product of separate functions of spatial and temporal resolutions.
 Results from the user study are combined with the model to predict the rate parameters which will result in perceptually acceptable quality using the 3D features of the virtual environment.
 The results show that by exploiting the insensitivity of users to controlled quality degradation, the downstream network load for the client can be significantly reduced with little or no perceptual impact on the clients.

-Alnaghy, S, Safavi-Naeini, M, Franklin, DR, Han, Z, Cutajar, DL, Petasecca, M, Lerch, M & Rosenfeld, AB 2016, 'Analytical Modelling and Simulation of Single and Double Cone Pinholes for Real-Time In-Body Tracking of an HDR Brachytherapy Source', IEEE TRANSACTIONS ON NUCLEAR SCIENCE, vol. 63, no. 3, pp. 1375-1385.View/Download from: UTS OPUS or Publisher's site
+Alnaghy, S, Safavi-Naeini, M, Franklin, DR, Han, Z, Cutajar, DL, Petasecca, M, Lerch, M & Rosenfeld, AB 2016, 'Analytical Modelling and Simulation of Single and Double Cone Pinholes for Real-Time In-Body Tracking of an HDR Brachytherapy Source', IEEE TRANSACTIONS ON NUCLEAR SCIENCE, vol. 63, no. 3, pp. 1375-1385.View/Download from: Publisher's site

 COOPERATIVE retransmission is a well-established technique